Centinel AnalyticaCentinel Analytica

 • Calling /validate from the browser.
 The x-api-key is server-only.
 Anyone with the key has full tenant access.

 • Ignoring cookies on allow.
 The cookies array can be non-empty on any decision (session cookies on a happy-path response, challenge cookies on redirect).
-Apply them all.
+Apply them all, with their attributes.

 • Dropping the _centinel cookie.
-Without it, session tracking across interstitial challenges fails.
+Without it, session tracking across interstitial challenges fails, and the visitor is challenged again on every request.

 See also